aws-powertools/powertools-lambda-python/docs/tutorial/index.md

 * **L10**: We define a container where all of our application metrics will live `MyApp`, a.k.a [Metrics Namespace](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html){target="_blank"}.
 * **L14**: We initialize a CloudWatch client to send metrics later.
 * **L19-47**: We create a custom function to prepare and send `ColdStart` and `SuccessfulGreetings` metrics using CloudWatch expected data structure.
-We also set [dimensions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Dimension){target="_blank"} of these metrics - Think of them as metadata to define to slice and dice them later; an unique metric is a combination of metric name + metric dimension(s).
+We also set [dimensions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Dimension){target="_blank"} of these metrics.
+    * Think of them as metadata to define to slice and dice them later; an unique metric is a combination of metric name + metric dimension(s).
 * **L55,64**: We call our custom function to create metrics for every greeting received.

 ???+ question